microsoft/cloud-advocate-workshops/README.md

 # Cloud Advocate Workshops
 This repo represents a central collection of workshop content authored by the Cloud Advocacy team at Microsoft.
+The aka.ms link for this repo is https://aka.ms/cloud-advocate-workshops

 These workshops are cloned from a variety of repos and are presented here in a central location to simplify the process of locating all workshop content authored by the Cloud Advocacy team.